PROJECT [ 00 - 2 ]

 Live bedside view, anywhere

-Notifications and alarms were displayed on the bottom of the live feed, so they are always visible, but not obstructing the view.
-Each patient was identified by bed number and assigned primary and secondary nurses.
-Notifications appeared across multiple points (bed overview, individual bed views & menus) to ensure nothing was missed, and nurses could switch to a critical patient with a single click.
+Each patient is identified by bed number with assigned primary and secondary nurses.
+Alerts appear across multiple touchpoints to ensure nothing is missed, and nurses can switch to critical patients with a single click.

-The app also gave nurses control over several features, such as temporarily pausing alarms or turning off the camera feed.
-This was especially useful when they were already at the bedside and didn’t need further alerts, or when patient privacy needed to be respected.
+The app includes vital signs monitoring and customizable features.
+Nurses can pause alarms or turn off the camera feed when already at the bedside or when patient privacy needs to be respected.

 Decode insert from magazine